trizen/sidef-book/syntax_and_semantics/literals/dirhandle.md

 var dh = Dir("/my/path").open
 ```

-Some useful methods on FileHandle objects:
+Some useful methods on DirHandle objects:

 ```ruby
 dh.read                 # read one entry as a File or a Dir object